 This chart shows the availability of nutrients at different pH levels.
 Slightly acidic soil (6.0–6.5 pH) is best for most plants.
 Image by CoolKoom/Wikimedia.

-Plants’ primary nutrients are nitrogen (N), phosphorus (P), and potassium (K).
-These are available in chemical/synthetic (non-organic) fertilizers or in the organic additives suggested here.
+To quicky review, plants’ primary nutrients are nitrogen (N), phosphorus (P), and potassium (K).
 On the package of a fertilizer, you’ll see these three values separated by dashes (N-P-K); the numbers of each nutrient indicate the percentage of net weight contained.

 - Nitrogen (N) promotes strong leaf and stem growth and a dark green color, such as desired in broccoli, cabbage, greens and lettuce, and herbs.
 Add aged manure to the soil and apply alfalfa meal or seaweed, fish, or blood meal to increase available nitrogen.